-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 5 - Pupil Engagement: English Learner 4-year cohort graduation rate Not enough data Baseline data from: Class of 2020 96% Data from: Class of 2021 90% Priority 4 - Pupil Achievement: Current and reclassified ELL graduates who completed UC/CSU A- G requirements Baseline data from: Class of 2020 97% Data from: 2021 100% Priority 4 - Pupil Achievement: Current and reclassified ELL graduates accepted to at least one 4-year college Baseline data from: 97% Data from: Class of 2021 100%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 5 - Pupil Engagement: English Learner 4-year cohort graduation rate Not enough data Baseline data from: Class of 2020 96% Data from: Class of 2021 Not enough data for class of 2022 90% Priority 4 - Pupil Achievement: Current and reclassified ELL graduates who completed UC/CSU A- G requirements Baseline data from: Class of 2020 97% Data from: 2021 Not enough data for class of 2022 100% Priority 4 - Pupil Achievement: Current and reclassified ELL graduates accepted to at least one 4-year college Baseline data from: 97% Data from: Class of 2021 87% Data from: SY 2021- 22 100%

 Action # Title Description Total Funds Contributing 4.1 Reinvesting in English Language Development (ELD) Designated Instruction Block Beyond the supports provided for English Learners in all courses through integrated instruction, Summit is reinvesting in our English Language Development (ELD) Designated Instruction block.
 Twice a week, all students scoring in Levels 1-3 on the ELPAC, as well as students scoring Level 4 that need additional support, will receive dedicated instruction focused on reading comprehension and academic language.
-The CLAD-credentialed teacher leading the block will also receive ongoing professional development, described in more detail below. \$22,010.00 Yes
+The CLAD-credentialed teacher leading the block will also receive ongoing professional development, described in more detail below. \$30,728.00 Yes

 Action # Title Description Total Funds Contributing 4.2 Integrated Supports in Core Curriculum Summit is continuing to invest in differentiated materials in the base curriculum across courses to ensure that English Learners are able to effectively access the curriculum.
 For SY 22-23, we will be partnering with Houghton Mifflin and their English 3D curriculum to provide additional curricular support and training.
-All teachers will leverage these resources and responsively apply a set of strategies to support ELs based on students' levels in the four domains of speaking, reading, writing, and listening. \$14,238.00 Yes 4.3 Training and Ongoing PD for Integrated Supports Summit will be increasing the amount of training and professional development that all teachers who work with English Learners receive about how to make sure EL students are receiving the right level of support in their core academic classes.
-This will happen during dedicated teacher PD time in August and February, as well as ongoing opportunities for PD during Expeditions PD weeks and weekly Wednesday PD. \$44,290.00 Yes 4.4 Training and Ongoing PD for Teachers of Designated Instruction Teachers of the ELD Designated Instruction Block will likewise receive an increased amount of training and professional development to support their execution of that crucial program.
-This will be separate from the training other teachers receive on integrated support and will be conducted both at the beginning of school and throughout the year. \$17,311.00 Yes 4.5 English Language Learner Identification and Notification Procedures The Dean of Operations will be leading the processes for identifying potential English Learners, ensuring they are tested with the Initial ELPAC, and notifying families of the results.
+All teachers will leverage these resources and responsively apply a set of strategies to support ELs based on students' levels in the four domains of speaking, reading, writing, and listening. \$58,657.00 Yes 4.3 Training and Ongoing PD for Integrated Supports Summit will be increasing the amount of training and professional development that all teachers who work with English Learners receive about how to make sure EL students are receiving the right level of support in their core academic classes.
+This will happen during dedicated teacher PD time in August and February, as well as ongoing opportunities for PD during Expeditions PD weeks and weekly Wednesday PD. \$46,956.00 Yes 4.4 Training and Ongoing PD for Teachers of Designated Instruction Teachers of the ELD Designated Instruction Block will likewise receive an increased amount of training and professional development to support their execution of that crucial program.
+This will be separate from the training other teachers receive on integrated support and will be conducted both at the beginning of school and throughout the year. \$10,910.00 Yes 4.5 English Language Learner Identification and Notification Procedures The Dean of Operations will be leading the processes for identifying potential English Learners, ensuring they are tested with the Initial ELPAC, and notifying families of the results.
 They will also lead on annual Summative ELPAC testing and executing reclassifications for students who qualify.
-Summit Public Schools employees will support the DOO with training on effectively managing all of these processes and by providing CALPADS and testing management services. \$11,476.00 Yes
+Summit Public Schools employees will support the DOO with training on effectively managing all of these processes and by providing CALPADS and testing management services. \$11,857.00 Yes